azappella/did-methods/sidetrees/explainer.md

 **3**.
 For each transaction, inspect the property known to bear the marking of a Sidetree Entity.
 If the transaction is marked as a Sidetree Entity, continue, if unmarked, move to the next transaction.

 **4**.
-Locate the Sidetree Entity's Merkle Root within the transaction.
+Locate the Sidetree Merkle Root and hash of the compressed Merkle Leaf source data within the transaction.

 #### Processing the Sidetree

 **5**.
-Fetch the Sidetree's Merkle Tree from the decentralized storage system.
+Fetch the compressed Merkle Leaf source data from the decentralized storage system.

 **6**.
-Fetch each of the Merkle Tree's leaf objects from the decentralized storage system.
-If a leaf object is not found in the decentralized storage system, skip and proceed with the next leaf.
+When the compressed Merkle Leaf source data is inflated to a state that allows for evaluation, begin processing the leaves in index order.

 #### Evaluating a Leaf

-*__If the entity contains just one operation:__*
+*__If the leaf's Entity object contains just one operation:__*

 **7**.
 The object shall be treated as a new Entity registration.

 **8**.
 Ensure that the entry is signed with the owner's specified key material.
 If valid, proceed, if invalid, discard the leaf and proceed to the next.

 **9**.
 Generate a state object using the procedural rules in the "Processing Entity Operations" section below, and store the resulting state in cache.

-**10**.
-Pin the Entity leaf for retention in the decentralized storage medium.

 *__If the Entity contains multiple operations:__*